 Textbook Assignments (3)

-The student will take 4 bi-weekly online exams through Connect.
-The exams will be made up of some text-based questions drawn from the test bank and previous Connect Homework problems.
+The student will take four bi-weekly online quizzes through Connect.
+The quizzes will consist of questions drawn from the quiz bank and from previous Connect Homework problems.
 It will behoove the student to be intentional in taking good notes and in building spreadsheet solutions for the Connect homework problems that he or she finds to be more difficult and/or time-consuming to complete.